dart-lang/site-www/src/language/pattern-types.md

 branches match.
 Branches are evaluated left-to-right.
 Once a branch matches, the rest are not evaluated.

-Logical-or patterns are useful for having multiple cases share a body in [switch expressions or statements][].

 <?code-excerpt "language/lib/patterns/pattern_types.dart (logical-or)"?>
 ```dart
 var isPrimary = switch (color) {